oguzhanozkurt/Zabbix/Templates/appliances/Infoblox/README.md

 - Sanitized sample API response (remove sensitive data)
 - Expected vs. actual behavior
 - Any relevant error output from the master item

+## License
+Licensed under the MIT License.
+See the `LICENSE` file for details.

+## Trademarks
+All product names, trademarks, and registered trademarks are property of their respective owners.
+This project is not affiliated with, endorsed by, or sponsored by any vendor mentioned in this repository.